theomahaproject/oscp_notes/OSCP-A/README.md

 <img src="images/defaultpassword.png" style="border: 2px solid white"><br>

 Boom!
 Now we can use celia's account to pivot!

+Before we do any pivoting, we're going to need a tunneling tool to do it.
+I'm told the kids these days use <a href="https://github.com/nicocha30/ligolo-ng">ligolo</a>, so that's what we'll use.
+Go ahead and follow a guide to set it up if you need, it's pretty cool.

+In the meantime, in a tmux window on my Kali machine with the ligolo proxy file:

+`./proxy -selfcert`

+And then once that's up and running from the Windows machine .141, we need to run the agent:

 ```evil-winrm -i 10.10.122.142 -u "celia.almeda" -H E728ECBADFB02F51CE8EED753F3FF3FD```